Archangel Raphael

 This boundary is especially important because protection and healing pages attract vulnerable readers.
 Protection prayers need to avoid fear, while Raphael pages need to avoid false certainty.

-The reader should leave steadier, not pressured to believe more intensely.
+The reader can leave steadier, not pressured to believe more intensely.

 Where to continue after Raphael